 The board of directors has determined that Messrs.
-Carpenter, Druce and Raymond L. Bank are independent as defined by Sections 303.1(B)(2)(a) and (3) of the New York Stock

-Exchange listing standards.
+Carpenter, Druce and Raymond L. Bank are independent as defined by Sections 303.1(B)(2)(a) and (3) of the New York Stock Exchange listing standards.
 Our board of directors also has determined that Messrs.
-Carpenter and Druce are audit committee financial experts as defined in Regulation S-K 401(h) and Messrs.
-Carpenter, Bank and Druce all meet the financial literacy requirements of the New York Stock Exchange.
+Carpenter and Druce are audit committee financial experts.

 Nominating and Corporate Governance Committee.
-The nominating and corporate governance committee, which is presently composed of A. R. Carpenter (Chairman), Raymond L. Bank and John C. Schweitzer, met twice during 2003.
-All members of the nominating and corporate governance committee are independent as defined in the listing standards for the New York Stock Exchange.
+The nominating and corporate governance committee is presently composed of A. R. Carpenter (Chairman), Raymond L. Bank and John C. Schweitzer.
 The purpose of the nominating and corporate governance committee is:

-- to assist the board in establishing criteria and qualifications for potential board members; - o to identify high quality individuals who have the core competencies and experience to become members of Regency's board and to recommend to the board the director nominees for the next annual meeting of shareholders; - o to establish corporate governance practices in compliance with applicable regulatory requirements and consistent with the highest standards, and recommend to the board the corporate governance guidelines applicable to Regency; - o to lead the board in its annual review of the board's performance and establish appropriate programs for director development and education; and - o to recommend to the board director nominees for each committee.
+o to assist the board in establishing criteria and qualifications for potential board members;

+- o to identify high quality individuals who have the core competencies and experience to become members of Regency's board and to recommend to the board the director nominees for the next annual meeting of shareholders; - o to establish corporate governance practices in compliance with applicable regulatory requirements and consistent with the highest standards, and recommend to the board the corporate governance guidelines applicable to Regency; - o to lead the board in its annual review of the board's performance and establish appropriate programs for director development and education; and - to recommend to the board director nominees for each committee.

 A copy of the nominating and corporate governance committee charter is available on our website at www.regencycenters.com.
+The nominating and corporate governance committee met twice during 2003.